 8. Use a Compatible Charger with Your iPhone

-Often users buy low-quality charging adapters for iPhones from untrusted sources.
+Often, users buy low-quality charging adapters for iPhones from untrusted sources.
 These unofficial charging bricks may not support charging the iPhones as the official adapter does.
-Hence, most of the users end up seeing the “Accessory May Not be Supported Error” message.
+Hence, most users end up seeing the “Accessory May Not be Supported Error” message.

 It is accompanied by the iPhone either not charging at all or charging very little and then getting stuck.
-Also, the incompatible charging bricks may cause heating issues and further add to the problem of the iPhone not charging.
+Also, the incompatible charging bricks may cause heating issues, further adding to the problem of the iPhone not charging.

 LEAVE A REPLY